Tampa, Florida

-Tampa was as a military center during the 19th century with the establishment of Fort Brooke.
-The cigar industry was also brought to the city by Vincente Martinez Ybor, after whom Ybor City is named.
+Tampa was founded as a military center in the 19th century, with the establishment of Fort Brooke.
+The cigar industry was brought to Tampa by Vincente Martinez Ybor, after whom Ybor City is named.
 Tampa was reincorporated as a city in 1887 following the Civil War.
 Tampa's economy is driven by tourism, health care, finance, insurance, technology, construction, and the maritime industry.
 The bay's port is the largest in the state, responsible for over $15 billion in economic impact.

-The city is part of the Tampa-St. Petersburg-Clearwater, Florida Metropolitan Statistical Area, which is a four-county area composed of roughly 3.1 million residents, making it the second-largest metropolitan statistical area (MSA) in the state and the fourth largest in the Southeastern United States, behind Washington D.C., Miami, and Atlanta.
-The Greater Tampa Bay area has over 4 million residents and generally includes the Tampa and Sarasota metro areas.
+The city hosts a number of major employers, including Bloomin' Brands, WellCare, and Fortune 500 companies Crown Holdings and The Mosaic Company.
+Tampa's cultural landscape features the Tampa Museum of Art, Straz Center for the Performing Arts, and the historic Ybor City district, which reflects the city's Cuban and Spanish heritage.
+The city is also home to prominent educational institutions, including the University of South Florida and University of Tampa.
+The area's major league professional sports teams include the Tampa Bay Buccaneers (NFL), Tampa Bay Lightning (NHL), and Tampa Bay Rays (MLB).